ircv3/ircv3-specifications/extensions/batch-3.2.md

 because end of batch `inner` is tagged by batch `outer`.
 The order in which these two batches start doesn't matter.

+## Errata

+Previous versions of this spec did not specify that the full batch type name should be parsed as nothing more than an opaque identifier.
+This was added to improve client resiliency.